Is it safe to travel to Mexico? Your helpful health and safety guide

 One of our Travelex travelers had their trip to Mexico interrupted because of severe winter weather in the U.S., resulting in a claims cost of nearly $2,000* for unused pre-paid hotel expenses and additional airfare to rejoin the trip after the storm passed.

-Before booking a trip to Mexico, it is important to understand that local emergency services are often poorly equipped to deal efficiently with natural disasters compared to in the U.S., particularly outside major metropolitan centers.
+Before booking a trip to Mexico, it's important to understand that local emergency services are often poorly equipped to deal efficiently with natural disasters compared to in the U.S., particularly outside major metropolitan centers.
 This can result in slow response times during major disasters and lower standards of health infrastructure in comparison to what you’re used to at home.

 If you're involved in a natural disaster: